dneuge/legacy-status-proxy-vatsim/docs/manual.md

 # Required software

 You will need to have Java installed in order to run the proxy server.
 Minimum supported Java version is 1.8, maximum tested version is Java 11.
-If you don't have Java installed and don't know where to get it you may want to check [AdoptOpenJDK](https://adoptopenjdk.net/) and download a their Java 11 HotSpot JVM.
+If you don't have Java installed and don't know where to get it you may want to check [Adoptium](https://adoptium.net/) (formerly AdoptOpenJDK) and download their *Eclipse Temurin* JVM based on *OpenJDK 11*.

 # Using the GUI (desktop application)